 A semester’s grade point average below the minimum requirement of 2.5 will result in the chapter being placed on a probationary status as described below.

-Grade reports of individuals and chapters will be made available to Chapter Presidents, Scholarship/Academic Officers, and Chapter Advisors each semester.
+Grade reports of individuals and chapters will be made available to Chapter Presidents and Chapter Advisors (by request) each semester.
 The community grade report detailing the academic standing of each organization will be posted on the Fraternity and Sorority Life website, each semester.
 Please see the FSL Academic Policy for full details.

 Attendance Requirements

 Chapters will be required to comply with the attendance requirements of any and all programming/events as deemed mandated by the OFSL.
-This includes, but is not limited to: New Member Academy, National Hazing Prevention Week events, Fraternity and Sorority leadership retreats, etc.
+This includes, but is not limited to: Rising Leaders Academy, National Hazing Prevention Week events, Fraternity and Sorority leadership retreats, etc.

 The OFSL reserves the right to suspend the privileges and/or assign sanctions to any organization who fails to comply with an attendance requirement for any mandated program/event for a maximum of 120 days.
 Organizations will be notified within 10 school days of any suspension of privileges and/or sanction requirements.